 The Best Exercises for Losing Weight

 Many primary care providers and specialists are often asked by patients about the best way to lose weight.
-Weight loss and being thin are such big parts of our culture, however it is also goo to note that your care team wants you to maintain a healthy weight while also living a healthy life.
+Weight loss and being thin are such big parts of our culture.
+What is most important is maintaining a healthy weight while also living a healthy life.
+In this post, we’ll cover exercises that can help you lose or maintain a healthy weight.
+However, what you eat goes hand-in-hand with how active you are.
+The basics of losing weight are this – healthy calories in, regular exercise for calories going out.
+Following a healthy diet is key to losing weight as well.

 Walking is one of the best ways to get your body moving.
 While it doesn’t burn as many calories as running, it is a low-impact activity that most people can add to their daily routine.